jpcranford/jpcranford.github.io/_posts/2021-04-11-heres-a-health-to-the-company.md

 ---
 layout: post
-title: Lead Sheet - "Here's a Health to the Company"
+title: Here's a Health to the Company
 categories: [Music,Folk]
+excerpt: Something about the haunting melody and the somber yet well-wishing lyrics seem fitting for both a wedding and funeral, in a way.
 ---

 Went to my brother's wedding this week, and somehow this song ended up being in my head the entire week.
 Something about the haunting melody and the somber yet well-wishing lyrics seem fitting for both a wedding and funeral, in a way.